angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 cross_val_score(clf,X,y,scoring="precision").mean()
 ```
 ### 2.2.3.
 Recall (Sensitivity)
-Ability of a model to find all the relevant cases within a dataset.
+Ability of a model to find all the relevant cases within a dataset.<br />
 It is calculated as `(True Positives)/(True Positives + False Negatives)`

 ```python